TomStuart92/CV/README.md

 #### Parliamentary Researcher at The Houses of Parliament, UK
 (Feb 2016 to June 2016)
 - Researcher working across the EU referendum period, responsible for providing policy briefs, conducting real-time analysis and writing speeches.
+- If you had a personal stake in the outcome of the referendum, I was working on the remain campaign and will take the blame for its inadequacies if you wish.

 #### Consultant Data Analyst at The Kessler Group, Australia
 (May 2014 to September 2015)